 “The beauty of an unlocked phone is that you are a free agent,” says money expert Clark Howard.
 “You can go anywhere.”

-Any unlocked smartphone you buy is going to work on GSM networks like AT&T, T-Mobile or smaller carriers that use the same towers.
+Any unlocked smartphone you buy is going to work on GSM networks such as AT&T, T-Mobile or smaller carriers that use the same towers.
 However, if you’re going to use an unlocked phone on a Verizon or Verizon reseller network, you’ll have to make sure that it’s CDMA-compatible.

 Warranties and return policies will vary on unlocked phones depending on where you buy them and whether they’re new or refurbished.
 For that reason, it’s important to read the information provided by the seller before you make your final purchase.